Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Abstract

 \section{Abstract}

 Recent studies of disorder or non-Hermiticity induced topological insulators inject new ingredients for engineering topological matter.
-Here we consider the effect of purely non-Hermitian disorders, a combination of these two ingredients, in a 1D chiral symmetric lattice with disordered gain and loss.
-The increasing disorder strength can drive a transition from trivial to topological insulators, characterizing by the change of topological winding number defined by localized states in the gapless and complex bulk spectra.
-The non-Hermitian critical behaviors are characterized by the biorthogonal localization length of zero energy edge modes, which diverges at the critical transition point and establishes the bulk-edge correspondence.
-Furthermore, we show that the bulk topology may be experimentally accessed by measuring the biorthogonal chiral displacement $\mathcal{C}$, which converges to the winding number through time-averaging and can be extracted from proper Ramsey-interference sequences.
-We propose a scheme to implement and probe such non-Hermitian disorder driven topological insulators using photons in coupled micro-cavities.
+Here we consider the effect of purely non-Hermitian disorders, a combination of these two ingredients, in a 1D coupled-cavity array with disordered gain and loss.
+Topological photonic states can be induced by increasing gain-loss disorder strength with topological invariants carried by localized states in the complex bulk spectra.
+The system showcases rich phase diagrams and distinct topological states from Hermitian disorders.
+The non-Hermitian critical behavior is characterized by the biorthogonal localization length of zero-energy edge modes, which diverges at the critical transition point and establishes the bulk-edge correspondence.
+Furthermore, we show that the bulk topology may be experimentally accessed by measuring the biorthogonal chiral displacement, which can be extracted from a proper Ramsey interferometer that works in both clean and disordered regions.
+The proposed coupled-cavity photonic setup relies on techniques that have been experimentally demonstrated, and thus provides a feasible route towards exploring such non-Hermitian disorder driven topological insulators.